mitranim/fpx/docs/html/partials/fun.md

 ### `seq(...funs)`

 Represents the
-<a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Comma_Operator" target="_blank">`,`</a>
-operator in terms of functions rather than expressions.
+<a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Comma_Operator" target="_blank">comma operator</a> in terms of functions rather than expressions.

-Returns a new function that runs the given functions in order, passing the same arguments to each, returning the result of the last one.
-Useful for combining operations that have side effects.
+Returns a new function that runs the given functions in order, passing the same original arguments to each, returning the result of the last function.
+Useful for combining side-effectful functions.

 ```js
 function first (a, b) {